felselva/mathc/README.md

 Easing functions take a value inside the range `0.0-1.0` and usually will return a value inside that same range.
 However, in some of the easing functions, the returned value extrapolate that range (Check the [easings.net](http://easings.net/) to see those functions).

 By defining `MATHC_NO_EASING_FUNCTIONS`, the easing functions will not be defined.

-## Contributing

-Check the file `CONTRIBUTING.md` for contribution rules and contributions of interest.

 ## LICENSE